JeanMX/PSI5120/README.md

 - --kubelet-insecure-tls
 ```

-After the modification, the file will looks like as following:
+After the modification, the file will look like as following:

 ```console
 spec: